ibmm-unibe-ch/Apaf1-foci-analysis/README.md

 This Python script was developed to automate the extraction of specific image frames from multi-frame .tif (TIFF) movies based on manually curated cell imaging metadata.
 It supports the extraction of frames where cell events occur such as appearance of foci or cell death along with time-matched control frames (e.g., 2 hours before the event).
 The script also generates corresponding elliptical masks centered on cell coordinates for downstream analysis.

 ## Key Features

-- Parses a user-provided CSV file containing experimental metadata (e.g., frame indices, positions, treatments).
+- Parses a user-provided **CSV file** containing experimental metadata (e.g., frame indices, positions, treatments).

-- Locates matching TIFF movie files in a specified directory.
+- Locates matching multi-frame **TIFF movie files** in a specified directory.

-- Extracts and saves relevant frames as individual TIFF images.
+- Extracts and saves specific frame slices as individual TIFF images (per channel).

-- Generates circular masks centered on specified (x, y) coordinates from the CSV file.
+- Generates **circular masks** centered on (x, y) coordinates from the metadata.

-- Organizes extracted files into date-based subfolders for easy access.
+- Organizes output files into **date-based subfolders** for easier navigation.